sumethy/random-ml-tutorials/README.md

 # random-ml-tutorials
-my collection of howtos and tutorials for ml/dl.
+My collection of howtos and tutorials for ml/dl.
+Each folder is one tutorial.